≡ Menu

 Are there any second career choices you have always wanted to pursue?
 If so, seriously examine each of them.
 Testing the waters confidently and secretively to determine if a second career in an entirely different position or sector is common.

-Whether the career of interest is in education or the business sector, it’s time to reflect on 2021 to determine if a career move in 2022 sounds exciting.
+Whether your career interests you in education or the business sector, it’s time to reflect on 2023 and determine if a career move in 2024 sounds exciting.

 Have you ever thought you would like to try a different career?